Do it for your genome

 Should you test your genes?
 Consider these 10 reasons first.- September 2020

-In the age of personalized everything, there’s really no reason for us all to be eating and exercising in the same way anymore.
+In the age of personalized nutrition, there’s no need for us all to still be following the same blanket nutrition and lifestyle recommendations.

-With a good genetic test through an accredited health practitioner, you can a) discover what your body’s unique needs are, and b) meet these needs regularly to transform your health.
-Reaching your health goals – whatever they are– has never been this easy and effortless, thanks to personalized genetic testing.
+With a good genetic test through a registered and accredited health practitioner, you can a) discover what your body’s unique needs are, and b) meet these needs regularly to transform your health.
+Reaching your health goals – whatever they are– has never been as easy and as effortless as it is now, thanks to personalized genetic testing.

 Here are 10 reasons to test your genes today: